Databus Logo

 Hybrid / Remote Students

-Full access to live classes, recordings, discussions, and assignments from anywhere — on any device.
-Offline access via the mobile app for poor connectivity areas.
+Full access to live classes, recordings, discussions, and assignments from any device, with offline download for poor-connectivity areas.

 🔬